The above movie, Mr. Christmas, is reviewed here. Looks like a wholesome Christmas classic!

 Here’s one that looks adorable, Christmas Snow.
 I have not watched it yet but it seems promising.
 We will be watching it sometime soon!
 It features a very young Melissa Joan Hart as a little girl and Sid Caesar as a curmudgeon.

 John Denver is one of my favorite singers and the Muppets are some of my favorite entertainers.
-I am still sad about John’s death which happened right after my husband and I decided we would buy some John Denver concert tickets the next time we heard he was coming somewhat close to where we lived.
+I am still sad about John’s death.
+It happened right after my husband and I decided we would buy some John Denver concert tickets the next time we heard he was coming somewhat close to where we lived.
+The concert was canceled.
+So now we get to wait to get to heaven to hear him perform live, I hope.

 Can you tell I am on a Muppet kick?
 I absolutely love this Muppet Family Christmas special.
 It’s so full of love and laughter.
 It really fills my heart.
 The Muppets bring back fond memories of my childhood.